-Working with top-quality international and local brands, the company strives to provide the best agricultural fertilizer products, that are readily available and competitively priced.
+Working with top-quality international and local brands, the company strives to provide the best agricultural inorganic and organic fertilizer products, that are readily available and competitively priced.

-Agri provides a wide range of agro fertilizer products, which include:
+Agri provides a wide range of agro inorganic and organic fertilizer products, which include:

-HumiXtract Fertilizer is an organic agriculture fertilizer that slow-releases nutrients, while improving soil structure and its ability to hold water.
+- HumiXtract Fertilizer is an organic fertilizer that slow-release nutrients while improving soil structure and its ability to hold water.
 HumiXtract’s slow-release formula prevents over-fertilization and eliminates the risk of toxic buildups of salts and chemicals.
-Biodegradable, sustainable and environmentally-friendly, HumiXtract delivers on long-term crop health and soil viability.
+Biodegradable, sustainable, and environmentally friendly, HumiXtract delivers on long-term crop health and soil viability.

-To learn more about best-use agricultural fertilizers and fertilizer applications, Agri products and services, or to see how the company can help you achieve your goals, click here.
+To learn more about best-use agricultural inorganic and organic fertilizers and inorganic and organic fertilizer applications, Agri products and services, or to see how the company can help you achieve your goals, click here.